 About Our Chapter

 Church partnerships are the foundation of our ministry to serve families in crisis.
-We have 17 congregations fully committed to be a Safe Families church, and are continually seeking to partner with more churches.
-Our current churches are from Brooklyn, Manhattan, and Queens, and we are praying for church partnerships in all 5 boroughs.
+We have 19 congregations fully committed to be a Safe Families church, and are continually seeking to partner with more churches.
+Our current churches are from Brooklyn, Manhattan, Queens, the Bronx.
+We are praying for church partnerships in all 5 boroughs.

 Safe families is a volunteer-driven ministry.
 Our volunteers will be doing the most significant work of serving families in need.
 In addition to our team of volunteers, we have a volunteer leadership team that serves to grow the Safe Families movement in NYC.
 This leadership team is composed of 4 separate teams: prayer, church engagement, agency engagement and fundraising.
-We currently have two part-time staff members.
+We currently have three part-time staff members.
 Laura Galt began as the leader of the launch team in April of 2015 and became the NYC Chapter Coordinator in June of 2016.
 Emily Cowan was hired October 2016 as the intake and family coach supervisor.
 Jamie Knauss has volunteered with Safe Families from the beginning, and in December 2017 took on a more formal role as our Church Engagement Coordinator for upper Manhattan and the Bronx.